-Would you like to be in a better place this time next year?
-With content planned so you can relax and spend more time talking to your family and doing things you enjoy.
+Can you imagine being in the situation where you have a clear plan of what to post for the next 12months in your business – with content planned so you can relax and spend more time talking to your family and doing things you enjoy.

-I’m going to talk through my preferred framework for creating a content plan.
-Follow these five steps and you can easily, with a little bit of work, create a plan that will see you right through the next 12 months.
+I’m going to talk through my preferred framework to create a content plan.
+Follow these five steps and you can easily, with a little bit of work, create a plan that will see you right through the any busy periods.

 Don’t miss this step.
 It’s the biggest one and the easiest one for small businesses to miss.
 You have to be really clear about two things:

 Spend time thinking about what it is that makes you special as a business and what it is that your audience wants from you.
 Understanding how these two can come together is key.

 There’s no point being on social media if you’re just posting for the sake of posting.
 There needs to be some kind of strategy and reason for what you post including a structured content plan.
 If you’re not convinced then do check out my recent blog “7 Reasons why you need a Social Media Strategy”

 In terms of goals, what I mean is:

 - are you looking to get ‘brand awareness’?